ejentoai/Quickstart-Template/README.md

 - Provides persistent chat history that follows the user wherever they log in
 - All conversations are stored in the database with user ID associations
 - Ideal for production applications with registered users

-### Database Persistence with Prisma

-The application uses Prisma ORM for flexible database persistence across all modes.
-You can choose any database provider that Prisma supports:

-1. **Chat History Storage** (Public Agent Mode)
-   - **Anonymous users**: Chat history stored in database tables with foreign key references to anonymous session records
-   - **Authenticated users**: Chat history stored in database tables with foreign key references to user account records
-   - All chat data persists in your chosen database, not in browser storage
-   - Perfect for analytics, compliance, and data retention requirements

-2. **Manual Configuration Storage**
-   - When `NEXT_PUBLIC_ENV_DRIVEN=false`, API credentials entered in the Settings page are stored in the database
-   - Each user/browser session maintains its own configuration record
-   - Replaces browser localStorage for more secure and persistent storage
-   - Configuration data survives browser cache clears and device changes

 ### Configuration Flow